 Foundation Certificates taken through the Department and undergraduate degrees

 Students on our Foundation Certificates in English Language and Literature, and in History can apply to study a complete undergraduate degree at any university, including here at Oxford.
-If applying to Oxford, they may be able to join in year two of the relevant undergraduate course.
+If applying to Oxford, you may be able to join in year two of the relevant undergraduate course.

 Short courses: gaining and using CATS points